-Throughout Key Stages one and two, we aim for children to be able to:
+Throughout Key Stages one and two, we aim for children to be able to...

-- Read fluently and have a thirst for new vocabulary. - Have a good understanding of what they are reading and writing conventions that authors use. - Enjoy reading for pleasure.
+- Read fluently and have a thirst for new vocabulary. - To have a good understanding of what they are reading and writing conventions that authors use. - To enjoy reading for pleasure.